GSA/digitalgov.gov/content/posts/2015-07-01-planning-with-a-purpose-3-reasons-why-agencies-created-native-apps.md

   - U.S. Immigration and Customs Enforcement
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-400-Mobile-phone-with-interface-screens-infographic-design-totallyPic.com-iStock-Thinkstock-484759697.jpg" alt="Mobile phone with app interface screens" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-400-Mobile-phone-with-interface-screens-infographic-design-totallyPic.com-iStock-Thinkstock-484759697.jpg" alt="Mobile phone with app interface screens" %}

 Mobile.
 It’s here, and [it’s here to stay](https://www.WHATEVER/2015/03/31/trends-on-tuesday-smartphone-market-growth-makes-mobile-friendly-a-must/)!

 Agencies in all areas of government meet real world needs through mobile products.
 Creating effective mobile products requires planning, however.
 Agencies who have created native apps outlined three areas they considered in the mobile development process: strategy, business requirements and measuring value.

 ## Strategy

 Before creating a mobile product, you must analyze how it will fit into your agency’s strategy.
 Not only is this information essential in justifying the need for mobile, it also will help quantify the application’s value when you examine mobile metrics.

 When Sarah Herrmann, Digital Communications Manager for the American Battle Monument Commission (ABMC), implemented a mobile strategy, she created specific goals for ABMC’s products.
 Since ABMC manages overseas cemeteries and memorials, each app needed to:

   * Serve as a tour guide for those who visit cemeteries and memorials
   * Provide enough details so that visitors who aren’t able to visit in-person can still benefit